General Orientation Information

 - Student Life.
 Get to know Student Affairs staff members, including the Student Orientation Leaders who will support your social and educational transition to the college environment.
 Learn what it means to be a part of the Soka community and how to navigate challenges as you encounter them.

 - University Services.
 View the different support systems available to students and see how to utilize the services they provide.
 Areas include Counseling Services, Health Services, Disability Services, Library Services, Financial Aid, and Student Accounts.

-All materials will be made available on Brightspace on August 3, 2020.
-Some materials related to class registration are already posted.
+All materials will be made available on Brightspace on August 2, 2021.
+Some materials may be posted earlier in July.
 Students should plan to review all information on Brightspace prior to the first day of Welcome Week (August 9).

-All first-year students are required to attend Welcome Week sessions, which begin one week prior to your first class, Core I. Each day during Welcome Week, students will engage in live video sessions designed for discussion, interaction, and community building.
-Most days, the same sessions will be offered both at 9:00 a.m.
-PST and again at 6:00 p.m.
-PST to allow students to attend at a time most convenient.
-Using Brightspace, students will build a personalized schedule depending on which session time suits their needs.
+All first-year students are required to attend Welcome Week sessions, which begin one week prior to your first class, Core I. Each day during Welcome Week, students will engage in live sessions designed for discussion, interaction, and community building.
+Most days, sessions will be held between 9:00a.m. and 5:00p.m. with social activities held in the evening.

 Frequently Asked Questions

 Each student is placed in an Orientation Group alongside 10-12 classmates.
 The group is led by a Student Orientation Leader.
-These upper division Soka students lead virtual ice breakers, organize video hangouts, and foster community building through technology.
+These upper division Soka students lead ice breakers, organize hangouts, and foster community building.
 The SOL connects individually with each the student in their group on a weekly basis and serves as a resource and guide to help new students navigate the college journey.

-Enrolled students will directly receive any updates via email and the Sokannect app.
+Enrolled students will directly receive any updates via email and the Orientation Brightspace course.
 The soka.edu website is the primary source of updates for all other audiences.